shaheenkdr/shaheenkdr/_posts/2019-01-07-how-to-install-wav2letter.md

 <br>
 <div class="reachout">
 PS : Thanks for reading this blogpost!
-If you have any questions, problem statement, or requirements Please dont hesitate to reach out to me.
-I offer free AI consultations to help you explore how AI and Machine learning can be used to solve your business challenges. <br>
+If you have any questions, problem statement, or requirements Please dont hesitate to reach out to me. <br>I offer free AI consultations to help you explore how AI and Machine learning can be used to solve your business challenges. <br>
 I am available at : shaheenkdr [@] gmail [dot] com
 </div>